Skip to content

 Associate General Manager: Anastasia Gudkova

-Associate Production Manager: Maria Kovalenko
+Associate Production Manager: Mariia Kovalenko

 Company Manager: Olga Akueva

-Stage Manager: Mary Kate Baughman
+Production Stage Manager: Mary Kate Baughman

-Assistant Stage Manager: Alina Kozlova
+Stage Manager: Alina Kozlova

-Sound Operator/ Administrative Assistant: Sandro Gurdzhua
+Sound Operator/Administrative Assistant: Sandro Gurdzhua

 Original Choreography: Dan Safer

-Choreography adapted by: Ohad Mazor
+New Choreography by: Ohad Mazor

-Original casting: Stephanie Klapper/ Klapper Casting
+Original casting: Stephanie Klapper/Klapper Casting

 BIOS